code-is-the-easy-part/code-is-the-easy-part.github.io/_posts/2014-03-04-configuration.md

 change.
 When I do this, I usually make `/config/{qa,prod}` directories to hold my configuration files.

-The main drawback with this approach is that updating configuration values requires a full deployment.
+The main drawback with this approach is that updating configuration values will require a full deployment.
 This can be mitigated by

 * creating a patch deploy process that only deploys configuration
 * using a hybrid approach that also takes advantage of host-based configuration (described below)

-Finally, if your configuration varies per deployment/installation this can be difficult as you will have to have a separate file for each deployment.
+Finally, if your configuration varies per deployment/installation this can be difficult as you will have to have a separate file in source control for each deployment (not to mention how to determine which configuration file to use during deployment).

 #### Deployment Hosts

 The common approach here is to have a configuration file or directory that is searched at startup time e.g. `/etc/$APP_NAME` or `/opt/$APP_NAME/etc`.

-This is a great option if you have host/deployment-specific configuration e.g. your path to ImageMagick's `convert` is different on different hosts.
+This is a great option if you have host/deployment-specific configuration e.g. your path to ImageMagick's `convert` varies on a per-host basis.
 The drawback here is that your configuration is now spread out over multiple hosts and is, therefore, harder to maintain.

-Managing these configuration files can be more difficult, as they are managed by hand, or by dev-ops.
+Managing these configuration files can be difficult, as they will need to be maintained by some dev-ops process.

 #### Database

-Using a database for configuration (e.g. an `app_config` table with name/value pairs) is a great way to share configuration across all instances of the app.
+Using a database for configuration is a great way to share configuration across all instances of the app.
+This is similar to the Code Repository option in that configuration is easily maintained across all deployments.
+However, deployment-specific configuration is difficult, and then there's the chicken/egg problem of how does the app know what database to connect to?
+(If configuration data is stored in a database, the app must connect to the database, but how can the app know what database to connect to without configuration.)

 When to Apply Configuration
 --------------------------------------------------------------------------------